Allex6/brownian/.changeset/itchy-countries-dream.md

 'brownian': minor
 ---

-Add improvements on simulation runs.
-Allow the simulations to be stopped, paused, and resumed.
-Improve code structure and readability.
+-   Add improvements on simulation runs
+-   Allow the simulations to be stopped, paused, and resumed
+-   Improve code structure and readability